Lost, found and stolen property

 Reporting lost property

-If you still can’t find your property, fill out a lost property form online.
-You’ll receive an email within 48 hours with your police reference number.
+If you can’t find a personal property item, make sure you contact any places where you may have left it before reporting it as lost to police.
+Then if you still cannot find your property, complete the report lost property form online.
+You will receive an email within 48 hours with your police reference number.

 - have an email address